Generic Name: asparaginase erwinia chrysanthemi (as-PAR-a-jin-ase er-WIN-ee-ah kri-SAN-them-ee) (Injection route)

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of Erwinaze™ in children.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of Erwinaze® in children 1 year of age and older.

-Appropriate studies have not been performed on the relationship of age to the effects of Erwinaze™ in the geriatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of Erwinaze® in the geriatric population.
 Safety and efficacy have not been established.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are receiving this medicine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.